 A vibrant economy requires a supple regulatory framework for professional services that fosters innovation, efficiency and growth, and ensures good quality for consumers, while taking account of country-specific legal traditions.
 Achieving this objective requires striking the right balance between guaranteeing that competition is effective, and addressing the market failures that characterise the provision of professional services.

-This workshop will also contribute to the revision and improvement of the OECD Product Market Regulation Indicators on professional services that, for the past twenty years, have measured barriers to competition arising from regulation in these sectors.
+This workshop was looking to contribute to the revision and improvement of the OECD Product Market Regulation Indicators on professional services that, for the past twenty years, have measured barriers to competition arising from regulation in these sectors.

-The focus of the discussion will be on the six professions included in the Product Market Regulation Indicators: lawyers, notaries, accountants, civil engineers, architects and estate agents.
+The discussion focused on the six professions included in the Product Market Regulation Indicators: lawyers, notaries, accountants, civil engineers, architects and estate agents.

 Associate Senior Fellow at the Centre for European Policy Studies

 Jacques Pelkmans is Senior Fellow at CEPS and visiting professor at the College of Europe and at Goethe University Frankfurt.
 A regular (co-)author of economic reports for the European Parliament and for the European Commission, his specialisation is in European economic integration, 'better' regulation, cross-border services, as well as EU trade policy.
 He publishes regularly in a range of economic and policy journals.

 FL-CIO Chair Professor of Labour Policy, University of Minnesota